SounakPatra7/Text-Summarization/README.md

 We will use the following metric to validate and evaluate our model:

 -> ROUGE (Recall-Oriented Understudy for Gisting Evaluation): This metric helps in measuring the quality of summaries by comparing the overlap of n-grams, word sequences, and word pairs between the generated summary and a reference summary.

+# Extractive Summarization
+Extractive Text Summarization model using RoBERTa.

+# Approach:

+1. Convert the articles/passages into a list of sentences using nltk's sentence tokenizer.

+2. For each sentence, extract contextual embeddings using Sentence transformer.

+3. Apply K-means clustering on the embeddings.
+The idea is to cluster the sentences that are contextually similar to each other & pick one sentence from each cluster that is closest to the mean(centroid).

+4. For each sentence embedding, calculate the distance from centroid.The distance would be zero if centroid itself is the actual sentence embedding.

+5. For each cluster, select the sentence embedding with lowest distance from centroid & return the summary based on the order in which the sentences appear in the original text.

+# Sentence Transformer

+Sentence transformer is a python library that alow us to represent the sentences & paragraphs into dense vectors.
+This package is compatible with the state of the art models like BERT, RoBERTa, XLM-RoBERTa etc.

+# Dataset used :